nancy-verma780/nancy-verma780/README.md

+<h3>About Me</h3>

-First-Year B.Tech CSE Student(AI & ML) | Passionate About Problem-Solving & Coding | Learning Programming Languages & DSA
+*First-Year B.Tech CSE Student(AI & ML) | Passionate About Problem-Solving & Coding | Learning Programming Languages & DSA.*
+**Aspiring Software Development ENgineer intern, eager to build real-world application with a leading tech learn.**

+**Technology excites me and I am always in awe of the change it drives in the world.
+And what I might lack in skills I make up for with my determination to learn.**

+**Outside of tech, I am a tea lover an avid painter, experimenting with acrylic and watercolors.**

 <img align="right" height="100" src="https://cdn2.iconfinder.com/data/icons/luchesa-part-3/128/Programming-1024.png" />